Porky & Daffy: Notes

-The cartoon is also available as a bonus feature on the Angels with Dirty Faces DVD and Blu-Ray.
+The cartoon is available as a bonus feature on the Angels with Dirty Faces DVD and Blu-Ray.

-The cartoon is also available on the Porky Pig 101, Disc 3 DVD.
+The cartoon is also available on disc 3 of the Porky Pig 101 DVD.

 The idea of an outside power turning someone into a crazy but skilled fighter has been also seen in several Three Stooges shorts, all involving Curly Howard.
 The most famous is from Punch Drunks, when Curly would go fighting mad whenever he heard Pop Goes the Weasel, and Moe using this to turn him into a boxing champ.
 A similar idea would be used in Grips, Grunts and Groans when the smell of Wild Hyacinth would make Curly even able to beat up professional wrestlers.

 This cartoon is notable for having a different version of the Looney Tunes end theme, as it was more energetic than the other times the Porky drum ending was featured.
 The computer-colorized version replaced that version with the 1938–1941 Looney Tunes end theme.
 This version would be heard again two years later in The Sour Puss, which also starred Porky Pig.